 Defender for Endpoint is also a built-in component of Windows 10, with complete integration and visibility into the Windows OS.
 No other EDR/XDR can provide the same level of visibility and control on the workstation.
 With this built-in approach there are no agents to deploy and manage.
 The features already exist in the OS, which also makes them harder for bad actors to bypass or disable.

 Further, Cloud Access Security Broker (CASB)-like functionality is built into Defender for Endpoint, which allows automatic protections such as blocking a workstation from accessing a malicious website that has been identified by Microsoft’s Threat Intelligence.
-It also integrates tightly with Microsoft’s CASB, Microsoft Cloud App Security, which provides additional control and visibility into a workstation/user’s use of other cloud services—even non-Microsoft services like Dropbox, SalesForce, etc.
+It also integrates tightly with Microsoft’s CASB, Microsoft Defender for Cloud Apps, which provides additional control and visibility into a workstation/user’s use of other cloud services—even non-Microsoft services like Dropbox, SalesForce, etc.

-This integration of Defender for Endpoint with Microsoft Cloud App Security also allows organizations to sanction or disallow the use of certain cloud SaaS apps or services for groups of users or for all users.
+This integration of Defender for Endpoint with Microsoft Cloud Apps also allows organizations to sanction or disallow the use of certain cloud SaaS apps or services for groups of users or for all users.
 This can’t be done with security products that aren’t integrated.

 Other out-of-the-box automated remediation/mitigation techniques that can be deployed on a workstation through the use of Defender for Endpoint include: